-The inner bark of the Slippery elm tree was traditionally harvested in spring and then dried and stored for future use.
-The name slippery elm refers to the ‘slippery’ consistency of the dried inner bark once it comes into contact with water.
+The inner stem bark of the Slippery elm tree is traditionally harvested in spring and then dried and stored for future use.
+The name Slippery elm refers to the ‘slippery’ consistency of the dried inner stem bark once it comes into contact with water.
 Slippery elm dried inner stem bark provides mucilage, which gives Slippery elm the ability to trap and retain large quantities of water.

 Health benefits of Slippery elm

-For best effect, take Slippery elm three times daily, before food.
+For best effect, take Slippery elm three times a day, before food.